publicissapient-france/kouign-amann-pi/README.md

 # Set up the environment with Ansible

+## WARN: Ansible deploy is not up-to-date, do it manually (remove when updated)
 * In /etc/ansible, at the beginning of the file, add the following line :
 ```
 [kouign-amann]